Vertex algebras and quantum master equation: formalism and effective renormalization

 \section{\BV formalism and effective renormalization}

 In this section, we collect basics and fix notations on the quantization of gauge theories in the \BV (BV) formalism.
-We explain Costello's homotopic renormalization theory of \BV quantization and present a one-dimensional example to motivate our discussions in two dimensions.
+We explain Costello's homotopic renormalization theory of \BV quantization and illustrate its geometric structures by a one-dimensional example of topological quantum mechanics.
+In the next section, we give a self-contained realization of Costello's framework in two dimensions based on heat kernel estimates.